olivvybee/livasch.com/posts/2020-09-07-how-to-set-up-netlify-cms-previews-with-next-js.md

 To break this down a bit:

-- We use `useEffect` since it will run the code we specify after the first render, when `window` is defined.
+- We use `useEffect` since it will run the code after the first render, when `window` is defined.
-- We define an anonymous async function and then call it immediately.
+- We define an anonymous `async` function and then call it immediately.
 This is because `useEffect` doesn't allow the callback itself to be asynchronous.
 - We `await` the import, and then access the default export of the module; that's the CMS object we need.
 - Once the module has been imported, we initialise the CMS by calling `init()`.
 This loads the CMS and causes it to replace the current page (which was blank).
 - The dependencies of `useEffect` are an empty array `[]` because this should only be run once, after the first render.